Evolution of entanglement entropy at SU($N$) deconfined quantum critical points: QMC benchmark of DQCPs and drift of critical exponents

 \section{QMC benchmark of DQCPs and drift of critical exponents}

 In this section, we first show representative data in which the positions of the DQCPs are obtained from the crossing of the N\'eel order Binder ratios $R_{s}=\frac{\left\langle m_{ z}^{4}\right\rangle}{\left\langle m_{ z}^{2}\right\rangle^{2}}$ for different $N$.
-Figure~\ref{fig:sm5} shows, for $N=3$ and $5$, that the location of the transition points are consistent with previous works~\cite{kaulLattice2012,louvbsneel2009}.
-Figure~\ref{fig:sm6} shows the corresponding data for $N=15$ and $20$, for which no results were previously available in the literature.
+Figure~\ref{fig:sm5}(a) and (b) show, for $N=3$ and $5$, that the location of the transition points are consistent with previous works~\cite{kaulLattice2012,louvbsneel2009}.
+Figure~\ref{fig:sm5}(c) shows the corresponding data for $N=15$, for which no results were previously available in the literature.
 The EE computation discussed in the main text is performed at the so-determined transition points $q_\mathrm{c}$ and $g_\mathrm{c}$, respectively.

 Then, we further carry out the finite-size analysis based on stochastic data collapse~\cite{wangEmus2023,yanFully2022,songQuantum2023} as introduced in Sec.~\ref{stochastic} to determine the critical exponents as a function of the system size $L$, see Fig.~\ref{fig:sm7}.
 Previous work~\cite{haradaPossibility2013} has obtained critical exponents for small $N=2,3,4$ in the $J$-$Q$ model.
 They found a non-convergent and increasing trend of the exponent $1/\nu$ against system sizes, implying a weakly-first-order transition at $N=2,3,4$.
 Our results for $1/\nu$ for SU(3) and SU(5), as shown in Fig.~\ref{fig:sm7}, manifest a similar non-convergent and increasing behavior as in Ref.~\cite{haradaPossibility2013}.
 In fact, our estimated exponents for SU(3) match quantitatively well with those of Ref.~\cite{haradaPossibility2013}.